Blood Center Services

 TRANSFUSION ORDER REQUIREMENTS

-A transfusion treatment is defined as the infusion of blood product(s) to fulfill a single clinical indication.
+A transfusion treatment is defined as the infusion of blood component(s) to fulfill a clinical indication.
 One or more units may be needed to provide the correct dose for each single event.
 It is against hospital policy to write standing orders for transfusion.
-The patient should be evaluated at least once daily, and new transfusion orders written as needed.
-A physician's order must be written on the "Doctors' Orders" (Form A-1a) for each transfusion event.
-The only exception is during surgery when the order may be written on the anesthesiology record.
-The order for transfusion must be written no more than 24 hours prior to the administration of the transfusion.
+A provider must place a dispense & administer order in the medical record for each transfusion event.

 INFORMED CONSENT

-It is University of Iowa Hospitals and Clinics policy to obtain informed consent before transfusing blood components in nonemergency settings.
-Two of our accrediting agencies, the American Association of Blood Banks, and the Joint Commission on Accreditation of Healthcare Organizations, note the need for informed consent prior to blood transfusions in their accreditation manuals.
-Members of the Transfusion Subcommittee have approved two methods to facilitate obtaining informed consent before blood transfusions.
-They are as follows:
+It is the University of Iowa Hospitals & Clinics policy CC.P.2 Documentation of Informed Consent (available on UIHC PolicyTech under Institutional » Clinical Care) to obtain informed consent before transfusing blood components in nonemergency settings.
+The AABB and The Joint Commission both require the need for informed consent prior to blood transfusions.
+The Transfusion Workgroup has approved the following methods of obtaining informed consent before non-emergent blood transfusions.
+These forms are available electronically on The Point/ Clinical Web Links/Medical Records Form/Other Specific Consent Forms.

-Consent does not have to be obtained before each individual transfusion of blood or blood products but should be obtained when management decisions are made (e.g. at the time of the initial decision to transfuse and at the time of any change in the patient's condition and treatment plan that changes risks, benefits, or indications for transfusion).
+As outlined in CC.P.2 Documentation of Informed Consent, consent does not have to be obtained before each individual transfusion of blood or blood products but should be obtained when management decisions are made (e.g., at the time of the initial decision to transfuse and at the time of any change in the patient's condition and treatment plan that changes risks, benefits, or indications for transfusion).
 For inpatient transfusions, consent will be valid no longer than that hospitalization.
 For outpatient transfusions, the consent may be valid for up to one year.

 EMERGENCY ISSUE OF BLOOD